 Of course, when a brand makes admirable claims like those, we as shoppers simply have to take their word for it — but I would rather give my business to a company that states that it’s committed to ethical labor practices and fair trade than to one who doesn’t say a word about its products’ origins or production.
 (Pictured: Brooks Brothers Stretch Wool Sheath Dress, $158.)

 Fair trade certification is more complicated than you might think; there’s more than one certifying organization, and each has a slightly different definition of the term “fair trade.”
 It’s also possible that we may not be doing as much good as we think by buying these products.
-Ndongo Sylla, a former Fairtrade International employee (who has a PhD in developmental economics), wrote a book last year called The Fair Trade Scandal: Marketing Poverty to Benefit the Rich (excerpt here in The Guardian).
-In The Economist’s book review, the reviewer called it “an arduous read” but wrote, “It is hard to dispute [Sylla’s] conclusion that, so far, the fair-trade labelling movement has been more about easing consciences in rich countries than making serious inroads into poverty in the developing world.”
+Ndongo Sylla, a former Fairtrade International employee with a PhD in developmental economics, wrote a book called The Fair Trade Scandal: Marketing Poverty to Benefit the Rich (excerpt here in The Guardian).
+In The Economist‘s book review, the reviewer called it “an arduous read” but wrote, “It is hard to dispute [Sylla’s] conclusion that, so far, the fair-trade labelling movement has been more about easing consciences in rich countries than making serious inroads into poverty in the developing world.”
 (Sigh.)